jramke/tailwind_styled_content/README.md

 ## Customization

 ### Tailwind

-For basic Tailwind customization you can simply follow the [Tailwind docs](https://tailwindcss.com/docs/configuration).
+For basic Tailwind customization, refer to the [Tailwind docs](https://tailwindcss.com/docs/configuration).

 ### daisyUI

-For customizing daisyUI i would recommend [this approach](https://daisyui.com/docs/themes/#-7), where we extend an existing theme with the needed brand colors, because we often dont need dark and light mode for simple websites.
-For more information check out [their docs](https://daisyui.com/docs/customize/).
+To customize daisyUI, I would recommend [this approach](https://daisyui.com/docs/themes/#-7), where you extend an existing theme with your brand colors.
+More details are available in the [daisyUI docs](https://daisyui.com/docs/customize/).

 ### Tailwind Styled Content (TSC)

-For customizing Tailwind Styled Content you can use the `tsc` object in your Tailwind config.
+To customize Tailwind Styled Content, use the `tsc` object in your Tailwind config.

-You can adjust the generated CSS for the `.frame` component by changing the default vertical padding, the default padding for a given Tailwind breakpoint and the amount of increase or decrease when using the combo classes.
-If you set `frame: false` you can opt-out for the styles and use your own.
+You can tweak the `.frame` component’s CSS by adjusting the default vertical padding, breakpoint-specific padding, and spacing for the combo classes.
+Set `frame: false` to opt-out of these styles entirely.

 The default config looks like this:

 ```js
 tsc: {
     frame: {